BDubOne/Code-platoon-assignment-hub/WEEK7/README.md

 We do not need to write the database software ourselves - this has been done.
 We will use a database server or "relational database management system" (RDBMS).
 This is software designed to create, manage, control access to, and host relational databases that can handle thousands of queries per second.

-Some popular RDBMS systems are:
+Some popular RDBMS systems are:ha

 - [PostreSQL](https://www.postgresql.org/)
 - [MySQL](https://www.mysql.com/)